luiarthur/TuringBnpBenchmarks/README.md

 class of models that provide a much modeling flexibility and often allow model complexity to increase with data size.

+To address the need for a more systematic approach for comparing the performance of Turing and various PPLs (STAN, Pyro, nimble, TensorFlow probability) under common Bayesian nonparametric (BNP) models,  which are a class of models that provide a great deal of modeling flexibility and allow the number of model parameters, and thus model complexity, to increase with the size of the data.
+The following models will be implemented (if possible) and timed (both compile times and execution times) in the various PPLs (links to minimum working examples will be provided):

+- Sampling (and variational) algorithms for Dirichlet process (DP) Gaussian / non-Gaussian mixtures for different sample sizes
+    - E.g. Sampling via Chinese restaurant process (CRP) representations (including collapsed Gibbs, sequential Monte Carlo, particle Gibbs), HMC/NUTS for stick-breaking (SB) constructions, variational inference for stick-breaking construction.
+    - **Note**: DPs are a popular choice of BNP models typically used when density estimation is of interest.
+They are also a popular prior for infinite mixture models, where the number of clusters are not known in advance.
+- Sampling (and variational) algorithms for Pitman-Yor process (PYP) Gaussian / non-Gaussian mixtures for different sample sizes
+    - E.g. Sampling via generalized CRP representations (including collapsed Gibbs, sequential Monte Carlo, particle Gibbs), HMC/NUTS for stick-breaking (SB) constructions, variational inference for stick-breaking construction.
+    - **Note**: PYPs are generalizations of DPs.
+That is, DPs are a special case of PYPs.
+PYPs exhibit a power-law behavior, which enables them to better model heavy-tailed distributions.
+- PYP / DP hierarchical models.
+Specific model to be determined.

+In addition, the effective sample size and inference speed of a standardised setup, e.g. HMC in truncated stick-breaking DP mixture models, for the respective PPLs will be measured.

 ## What this repo contains
 This repository includes (or will include) tables and other visualizations that compare the (compile and execution) speed and features of various PPLs